 A sweet flour made with tahini and soapwort root.
 In shops, it is sold in sticky bricks.

 Pronounced (kah-veh).
-Turkish coffee, usually served black or with sugar upon request.
-Be sure to sip the tea as there are coffee grounds in the cup.
+Turkish coffee is usually served black or with sugar upon request.
+Don’t forget to sip the tea as there are coffee grounds in the cup.

 Pronounced (kay-mak).
 This is delicious, clotted cream made with buffalo, cow, or sheep’s milk.

-Chargrilled meat usually on a skewer.
-You’ll find a wide variety of kebabs throughout Turkey with the doner kebab, iskender kebab and patlican kebab being a few favorites.
+Chargrilled meat is usually on a skewer.
+You’ll find a wide variety of kebabs throughout Turkey with the doner kebab, iskender kebab, and patlican kebab being a few favorites.

 Pronounced (kof-teh).
-Turkish meatball with ground meat usually served with bulgur wheat.
+Turkish meatballs with ground meat are usually served with bulgur wheat.

 Chargrilled sausage made with lamb, often wrapped in lamb intestines.
 This would typically be categorized as “street food”.

-A casual restaurant, typically an inexpensive lunch where most dished are displayed and you choose what you want.
+A casual restaurant is typically an inexpensive lunch where most dishes are displayed and you choose what you want.

-Turkish Delight served in many flavors.
-Favorites are pistachio, rose, lemon, hazelnut and mint.
+Turkish Delight is served in many flavors.
+Favorites are pistachio, rose, lemon, hazelnut, and mint.

 Pronounced (man-tuh).
-Small dumplings usually stuffed with minced meat and served with a garlic yogurt and pepper sauce.
+Small dumplings are usually stuffed with minced meat and served with garlic yogurt and pepper sauce.

 Pronounced (may-hah-neh).
 This is a bar that serves appetizers called meze and served with raki.